 This is a great time to begin the details of your move.

-- Make a list of items you plan on moving to your new home and items you wish to take to storage.
+- Make a list of items you plan on moving and items you wish to take to storage.
 Make a list of items to be handled by the mover and those you will handle yourself.
 Dispose of the items that you do not need and consider a garage sale if you have time.

 - Get estimates from several moving companies.

 - Research and select a professional moving company.
 After selecting your mover, discuss costs, packing, timing and other necessary details.

 - Many moving expenses are tax deductible, so maintain a file with important information and receipts for moving related expenses.

 - If moving to a new community, find out about the schools, parks, recreation, and community programs from the local Chamber of Commerce or Visitor's Bureau.

 - Transfer medical, property, fire and auto insurance through your insurance agent.